chutium/spark-appliance/senza_create_with_ro2key/README.md

              SSLCertificateId="arn:aws:iam::123456789:server-certificate/your_ssl_cert"
 ```

+Now you can use following script to deploy Spark cluster programmatically by robot user.

+(If your legacy system do not configured [berry](https://stups.io/berry) daemon, you can create a IAM-user in your AWS account with a IAM-policy of read-only permission on the ```mint bucket folder of ro2key```, then use its AWS credential to get the JSON files of application)
 ```
 AWS_ACCESS_KEY_ID=id_of_mint_bucket_readonly_user AWS_SECRET_ACCESS_KEY=secret_key_of_mint_bucket_readonly_user AWS_SESSION_TOKEN="" aws s3 cp --region eu-west-1 s3://zalando-stups-mint-123456789-eu-west-1/teamid-ro2key/client.json .
 AWS_ACCESS_KEY_ID=id_of_mint_bucket_readonly_user AWS_SECRET_ACCESS_KEY=secret_key_of_mint_bucket_readonly_user AWS_SESSION_TOKEN="" aws s3 cp --region eu-west-1 s3://zalando-stups-mint-123456789-eu-west-1/teamid-ro2key/user.json .